Skip to main content

 Post’s Commitment to Employee Safety

-At Post Consumer Brands, safety is our number one priority.
-In addition to sustainable initiatives, the plant continues to cultivate a culture of safety.
-Earlier this year, Niagara Falls celebrated seven years without a lost-time accident in 2019, meaning no manufacturing time and employee hours were lost due to injuries.
+At Post Consumer Brands, safety is our number one priority, and the plant continues to cultivate a culture of safety.